peerreynders/solid-start-notes-basic/README.md

 - The `useMutation` hook sends the `payload` associated with `location` to the `endpoint` then using the response to `refresh` the content cache.
 The hook's state reflects the status of the fetch (`isSaving`) and stores the last error.

-It needs to be explicitly stated: the RSC demo *does **not** support SSR*.
+It needs to be explicitly stated: the RSC demo *does **not** support [SSR](https://www.patterns.dev/react/server-side-rendering/)*.
+RSCs render [`ReactNodes`](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/f1f24cebc663e157637c343ca61766d5a9e00384/types/react/index.d.ts#L424C1-L436C1) that can either be directly inserted into the client's vDOM or deliver prop values to client side components.
+The vDOM diffing process then manipulates the DOM accordingly.
+At no point is there any HTML that needs to be [hydrated](https://dev.to/this-is-learning/why-efficient-hydration-in-javascript-frameworks-is-so-challenging-1ca3); if needed, SSR and hydration is handled by the meta-framework (and its client side code).

+The demo only employs [CSR](https://www.patterns.dev/react/client-side-rendering/); the value proposition of RSCs is that server components have access to server resources while their code is not part of the client bundle, instead the RSC client runtime has to be included in addition to React to support the deserialization of data streamed from RSCs.

 Any keys necessary for SSR need to appear in the path.
-So the path-based routing becomes:
+So the **new** path-based routing becomes:

 - `/?search=`**`:searchText`** i.e. `{selectedId: undefined, isEditing: false, searchText?}`
 - `/new?search=`**`:searchText`** i.e. `{selectedId: undefined, isEditing: true, searchText?}`